Staff – What to Bring With You!

 3. Wranglers: First Aide and CPR certification cards

-□Your (Windows based) computer MUST have Avira anti-virus (free version) running – no other anti-virus is accepted here – you will be asked to show this when you arrive.
-Google “avira free.”
+□Your (Windows based) computer MUST have Avast or Avira anti-virus (free version) running – or any other virus protection that you prefer – you will be asked to show this when you arrive.
+Without protection, our test machine picked up a89 viruses in 1 hour…

 Things NOT to Bring: